Welcome to Midway Village Museum!

 With more than 15,000 square feet of exhibition space, the Museum Center highlights local history stories with exhibits entitled: Queen City of the Prairies, The Girls of Summer, The Missing Link: Socks, Monkeys and Rockford’s Industrial Past, and the Flight Gallery.
 The newest and largest exhibit to date is the Many Faces, One Community and is open year round.
 This exhibit features interactive learning stations and highlights the immigrant experience to the Rockford region.
 Learn more about our exhibits »

-The Victorian Village is comprised of 26 historical buildings filled with artifacts of the era as well as several beautiful 19th century gardens that depict life in Northern Illinois from 1890 to 1910.
-Interpreters in period dress are available May through August for guided tours.
+History Interpreters guide visitors through the Victorian Village, comprised of 26 historical buildings filled with artifacts of the era, as well as several beautiful 19th century gardens that depict life in Northern Illinois from 1890 to 1910.
+Interpreters in period dress guided the one-hour tour.
 Historical buildings represented include a General Store, Police Station, School House, Barber Shop and others.
-View Victorian Village map »
+View Victorian Village map →

 The museum also produces year-round special events and provides history education to more than 30,000 students yearly.
-Learn more about the ways Midway Village Museum can expand the educational experiences for your students » For a downloadable 2017 Calendar of Events follow this link Midway Village Museum 2017 Calendar of Events.
+Learn more about the ways Midway Village Museum can expand the educational experiences for your students.
+Download the Midway Village Museum 2018 Calendar of Events in PDF format.

 Public Park Areas